-Human capital metrics
+Human capital

-We monitor human capital metrics such as recruitment, attrition, development, and diversity.
+We monitor human capital metrics such as recruitment, attrition, learning & development, and diversity.
 Our strong brand, innovative product portfolio, cross-industry expertise, and culture support our ability to recruit and retain top talent.
-Our executive staff, including the CEO, are highly engaged with our workforce through podcasts, town halls, and other methods of outreach enabled by the accelerated adoption of virtual communication platforms.
+Our executive staff, including our CEO, are highly engaged with our workforce through podcasts, town halls, and other methods of outreach enabled by the accelerated adoption of virtual communication platforms and face-to-face engagement.